-Proposal for amendments to UN Regulation No. 110 (CNG and LNG vehicles)
+Proposal for the 06 series of amendments to UN Regulation No. 110 (CNG and LNG vehicles)

 The text reproduced below was prepared by the expert from the International Organization of Motor Vehicle Manufacturers (OICA) to adopt the documents GRSG/2022/23, GRSG/2022/24 and 2022/25 via a new series of amendments.
 The modifications to the current text of the regulation are marked in bold for new and strikethrough for deleted characters.